 - British Pantomime

-- Musical Theatre, Realism and Entertainment (Basingstoke, Ashgate Interdisciplinary Studies in Opera Series, 2012).
+- Taylor, Millie.
+Musical Theatre, Realism and Entertainment Interdisciplinary Studies in Opera Series (Basingstoke: Ashgate, 2012).

-- Singing for Musicals: A Practical Guide (Marlborough, The Crowood Press, 2008).
+- Taylor, Millie.
+Singing for Musicals: A Practical Guide (Marlborough: The Crowood Press, 2008).

-- British Pantomime Performance (Bristol and Chicago: Intellect Books, 2007).
+- Taylor, Millie.
+British Pantomime Performance (Bristol and Chicago: Intellect Books, 2007).

-- Symonds, Dominic and Taylor, Millie (eds) (2013), Gestures of Music Theater: The Performativity of Song and Dance (New York: Oxford University Press).
+- Symonds, Dominic and Taylor, Millie (eds), Gestures of Music Theater: The Performativity of Song and Dance (New York: Oxford University Press, 2014).

-- 'Lionel Bart: British Vernacular Musical Theatre' in Gordon, R and Jubin, O (eds), The Oxford Handbook to British Musical Theatre (New York: Oxford University Press, Forthcoming 2015)
+‘Lionel Bart: British Vernacular Musical Theatre’ in Robert Gordon and Olaf Jubin (eds), The Oxford Handbook of the British Musical (Oxford: Oxford University Press, 2016), pp. 483-506.

 - 'Singing and Dancing Ourselves: The Politics of the Ensemble in A Chorus Line (1975)' in Symonds, D and Taylor, M (eds), Gestures of Music Theatre: The Performativity of Song and Dance (New York: Oxford University Press, 2014), pp. 276-292.